United States v. Texas (2016): United States District Court

-On February 16, 2015, United States District Judge Andrew S. Hanen in Brownsville, Texas, issued a preliminary injunction against an executive action taken by President Barack Obama that would have given illegal immigrants legal status and protection and let them apply for work permits.Barbash, Fred (February 17, 2015).
-"Federal Judge in Texas Blocks Obama Immigration Orders".
-The Washington Post.
-Retrieved February 24, 2015.
+On February 16, 2015, United States District Judge Andrew S. Hanen in Brownsville, Texas, issued a preliminary injunction against an executive action taken by President Barack Obama that would have given illegal immigrants legal status and protection and let them apply for work permits.

-The U.S. government on February 23, 2015, asked the Court to lift the injunction while it appealed his ruling to the 5th U.S. Circuit Court of Appeals in New Orleans;cmgdigital.com: "Case 1:14-cv-00254 Document 150 - Defendants' Emergency Expedited Motion to Stay the Court's February 16, 2015 Order Pending Appeal and Supporting Memorandum", February 23, 2015 it also proposed that the Court could issue a partial stay that would allow every state except for Texas to start implementing DAPA.
+The U.S. government on February 23, 2015, asked the Court to lift the injunction while it appealed his ruling to the 5th U.S. Circuit Court of Appeals in New Orleans; it also proposed that the Court could issue a partial stay that would allow every state except for Texas to start implementing DAPA.

 In an opinion and order published on April 7, 2015, Hanen denied the Government's request to stay the preliminary injunction.
-He affirmed the earlier ruling that the plaintiff states had standing; cited statements made by President Obama regarding the applicability of the Administrative Procedure Act (APA) that DHS employees would "suffer consequences" if they failed to follow the DHS Directive; denied the DOJ request to apply the injunction only to Texas; and addressed the issue of irreparable harm with regard to both the federal government and to the states.
+He affirmed the earlier ruling that the plaintiff states had standing; cited statements made by President Obama regarding the applicability of the Administrative Procedure Act (APA) that DHS employees would "suffer consequences" if they failed to follow the DHS Directive; denied the DOJ request to apply for the injunction only to Texas; and addressed the issue of irreparable harm with regard to both the federal government and to the states.

 On the same day, the Court issued a separate order criticizing the federal government for granting three-year periods of deferred action to 108,081 individuals between the announcement of DAPA and the preliminary injunction, despite earlier statements made to the court by the Department of Justice that no action would be taken on these applications.
 The Court reserved the right to impose sanctions against the federal government's counsel for misrepresenting facts.